The history of self-storage and storage in Spain

 Your first step should be to seriously think about whether you want to store all the things you’ve accumulated or not, and it’s a good idea to spend a weekend or two going through everything and be strict as to whether to keep, bin, sell or donate each and every one of the items you’re thinking about storing.

-Self-storage companies can be found on the outskirts of major towns and cities in Spain and space is available from as little as 1 m2.
-You will be responsible for taking the items to the storage company and putting them inside your assigned unit, so theoretically you could take anything, however in the contract you sign it will list prohibited objects such as inflammable or perishable items or anything that’s illegal.
+Self-storage companies can be found on the outskirts of major towns and cities in Spain.
+With uStore-it spaces are available from as little as 1 m2.
+You will be ultimately responsible for the items stored in your assigned unit.
+However, the contract you sign it will list prohibited objects such as inflammable or perishable items or anything that’s illegal.

 If you are looking for self-storage on the Costa del Sol, use a reputable company which offers secure, accessible and affordable units.